HSE installed fixed rail for facade cleaning at the Adina Pentridge Apartments, Melbourne.

 Compliance inspection report being completed by a technician following a recertification inspection.

-Every safe access and fall protection needs to be maintained.
+Every safe access and fall protection system needs to be maintained.
 It should go without saying that making sure safety systems are kept operating as they are supposed to is incredibly important.
 Like other types of plant, safety systems that go without maintenance will lose effectiveness over time.
 This can be disastrous in the event of an accident.

 For height safety systems, routine maintenance is generally an annual compliance inspection, sometimes called recertification.
 During this inspection, a technician attends the site to physically check over all the installed safety system components.
 They look to see if they are still fixed correctly in place, have not corroded or are otherwise damaged.
 They also check to see if the system has been installed following the manufacturers requirements and that it has been done in a way that meets the requirements under the relevant Australian standards.